-KION Group companies also lease property, plant and equipment for their own use using finance leases, which are recognised as other property, plant and equipment.
+KION Group companies also lease property, plant and equipment for their own use through finance leases, which are recognised as other property, plant and equipment.
 In this case, the lower of the fair value and present value of future lease payments is recognised at the inception of the lease.
 A corresponding liability to the lessor is recognised under other financial liabilities in the statement of financial position.

 Property, plant and equipment covered by finance leases is depreciated over the shorter of its useful life or the term of the lease, unless title to the leased assets passes to the lessee when the lease expires, in which case the property, plant and equipment is depreciated and the other financial liabilities are reversed over the useful life of the leased assets.

 The difference between total finance lease liabilities and the fair value of the financed leased assets represents the finance charge which is recognised in the income statement over the term of the lease at a constant rate of interest on the outstanding balance in each period.
-At the end of the lease term, the leased assets are either returned or purchased, or the contract is extended.
+At the end of the lease term, the leased assets are returned or purchased, or the contract is extended.

 If there are certain indications of impairment of the property, plant and equipment, the assets are tested for impairment by comparing the residual carrying amount of the assets with their recoverable amount, which is defined as the higher of value in use and fair value less costs to sell.
 If the residual carrying amount is greater than the recoverable amount, an impairment loss is recognised for an asset.
 The impairment losses on property, plant and equipment are reported under other expenses.

 If the recoverable amount is calculated on the basis of value in use, the expected future cash flows are discounted using a risk-adjusted discount rate, taking into account the current and future level of earnings and segment-specific, technological, economic and general trends.